Principles of the SouthPole-sium

 TOTAL MILEAGE: About 175 km or 109 miles.

 It would be nice to travel north to Banbridge, the home town of Francis Crozier.
 His impressive statue stands in a roundabout across the street from his house and his church where there is an intricately carved marble plaque commemorating his life and death.
-It's likely too far to include with the Monday tour but if there were enough interest perhaps a tour could be put together for Friday the 9th prior to the opening reception.
+If there is sufficient interest perhaps a tour could be put together for Friday the 7th prior to the opening reception or on Monday the 10th.
 If you'd be interested, let us know.

 35 Marlbough Road.